Unable to Connect MS Outlook 2007/2010 To Exchange Server 2003: “Your Microsoft Exchange Server is unavailable”

 3. Click OK.

-4. Find and then go the below mentioned subkey:
+4. Find and then go to the below mentioned subkey:

 HKEY_CURRENT_USER\Software\Microsoft\Office\12.0\Outlook\RPC